theDevJudge/Private-Code-AccessDenialWarning/README.md

 # Private-Code-AccessDenialWarning
+Hello there,

-Hi, I'm faisal and this is a github page that is created to protect some personal projects that I've been working on and the original srouce coded.
-Although it may be on my resume it doesnt mean that all source code is truly public.
-If you are seeing this and want to know more about a particular project feel free to contact me through my email address.
-Thank you for understanding.
+Welcome to my GitHub page.
+You've stumbled upon a repository created to safeguard some personal projects I've been diligently working on, along with their original source code.
+While some of these projects may be listed on my resume, it's important to note that not all source code is intended for public consumption.

+If you're here seeking more information about a specific project, I encourage you to reach out to me via email.
+I'll be more than happy to provide you with further details.

+Thank you for your understanding and respecting the privacy of my projects.

+Best regards,
+Faisal